TP Sudhindra: Spot-fixing controversy and subsequent ban

 On 14 May 2012, Indian television channel India TV aired a sting operation on Sudhindhra to having bowled a no-ball in a domestic game at the TV channel's insistence.
 The said no-ball was bowled by Sudhindra in the domestic match of Madhya Pradesh Premier League T20 tournament.
 Following the sting operation, Sudhindra (along with four other domestic players) was suspended by the BCCI pending completion of enquiry.
 The case was investigated by Ravi Sawani, who submitted his report to the BCCI's disciplinary committee.
 The committee held Sudhindra guilty of spot-fix in a domestic cricket match, and imposed exemplary penalty of a life-ban on him from playing any cricket matches conducted or authorized by the ICC or BCCI, or any affiliated unit of the BCCI.
 He will not be entitled to the monthly gratis, benevolent fund, benefit match or any other facility, in lieu of.
 Further, he cannot hold any position in any cricket association affiliated to the BCCI, for life.

-Sudhindra admitted his guilt but plans to raise concern over the stiff penalties imposed on him.
+Initially, Sudhindra admitted his guilt and later in 2024, he addressed the controversy and the ban in the Open Magazine article titled Repentance Song.

+Ban revoked

+T.P.
+Sudhindra's lifetime ban was modified in February 2023 after BCCI Ombudsman Vineet Saran called the lifetime ban disproportionate.
+Saran noted that Sudhindra had not been provided any formal anti-corruption training.
+He allowed the ban to be reduced to the "period already undergone".
+This effectively lifted the ban from the date of order, allowing Sudhindra to return to cricket grounds.